 - Bake for about 10 to 12 minutes until the pastry edges are golden.

-- Allow to cool and top each mini tart with a fresh raspberry.
+- When cool, top each mini tart with a fresh raspberry (optional)

 © 2019-2021 Kate Dowse All Rights Reserved – Do not copy or re-publish this recipe or any part of this recipe on any other blog, on social media or in a publication without the express permission of Gluten Free Alchemist

 Mini Jam Tarts with Gluten Free Pâté Sucrée shared with

 - Cook Blog Share Week 18 2021 with Family Friends Food

 - Fiesta Friday with Angie

 - Full Plate Thursday with Miz Helen’s Country Cottage

 - What’s For Dinner with The Lazy Gastronome